Grow Food Northampton’s mission is to create a just and resilient local food system that nourishes our community and protects and enriches the earth.

 Grow Food Northampton also:

-- Conducts the Community Food Distribution Project that supports local farms by buying their produce and delivering it to community members experiencing food insecurity while also conducting healthy food knowledge and nutrition programming;
+- Conducts free Mobile Farmers Markets that supports local farms by buying their produce and delivering it to community members experiencing food insecurity — while also conducting healthy food knowledge and nutrition programming;

 - Owns and produces vibrant year-round farmers markets that offer over 30 local farms and other food vendors a venue to connect directly with customers;